About this artist

 Source: "A Dictionary of Canadian Artists, Volume II”, compiled by Colin S. MacDonald.

 Hutchison executed the canvas for this work at a pivotal time in his career.
 In 1906, the year Hutchison painted this work, he had just moved to New York, where he rose to prominence as a painter.
-With its exuberant brushwork in brilliant colors, this fine rendering of the French Canadian countryside demonstrates Hutchison's proficiency as a painter.
+Hutchison taught in New York during the fall and winter, and returned to Quebec each summer to paint.
+With its exuberant brushwork in brilliant colors, a highly distinctive depiction of the French Canadian countryside demonstrates Hutchison's proficiency as a painter.
 His affinity for the countryside is combined with a poet's romantic sense of nature: a harmonious vitality that transformed the canvas into visual poetry.